This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-Customize your meringue cookies with these simple flavor additions:
+Customize this easy meringue cookie recipe with these tested flavor additions.

-For the full list of ingredients and step-by-step instructions, see the recipe card below.
+For the full ingredient list and printable instructions, see the recipe card below.

-- Beat the Egg White: In a clean bowl, beat the egg white and cream of tartar with an electric mixer until foamy.
+- Beat the egg white.
+Add the egg white and cream of tartar to a clean bowl.
+Beat with an electric mixer on medium speed until the mixture is foamy, about 1 minute.

-- Cool: Remove from the oven and let the meringues cool completely before serving.
+- Cool completely.
+Remove from the oven and let the cookies cool on the baking sheet before handling.
+They will feel firm and light when ready.

 Expert Tips